 The Edwardian Pier at Southwold is an iconic view in itself, but head out along the prom and as you watch the waves beneath your feet, look back towards the town for a breath taking view of the town and historic lighthouse.

-The Pier is home to the Boardwalk Restaurant, currently offering takeaway only, the menu includes fish and chips, Blythburgh sausage and chips and halloumi and chips.
+The Pier is home to the Boardwalk Restaurant, the menu includes fish and chips, Blythburgh sausage and chips and halloumi and chips.
 Or you could opt for a table at The Clockhouse Restaurant and tuck into morning coffee and cake, sandwiches and wraps, paninis and bakes.
-The Clockhouse’s Afternoon Tea is a popular choice with home-made scones, cream and jam - perfect for warming up on a chilly autumnal day.
+The Clockhouse’s Afternoon Tea is a popular choice with home-made scones, cream and jam.

 7. Walk the walls of the 'Castle on the Hill'